Fix Error: This share requires the obsolete SMB1 protocol

 Enable-WindowsOptionalFeature -Online -FeatureName SMB1Protocol

 • Confirm if SMBv1 has been enabled on your device.
-You can run below command to confirm and look for State parameter value which should set to Enabled.
+Run the below command to confirm and look for the State parameter value, which should be set to Enabled.

 Get-WindowsOptionalFeature -Online -FeatureName SMB1Protocol